-Beyond analyzing the ads, the documentary explores the dark doings of the “psychological data company,” Cambridge Analytica, which employed misleading propaganda campaigns that targeted people identified through Facebook’s psychological profiling as “swing voters” who could be persuaded how to vote.
-Cambridge Analytica, which was hired by Brexit proponents in the U.K., Ted Cruz’s and Donald Trump’s campaigns in the U.S., and political parties in several other countries, used complex data tracking systems that compiled people’s likes, interests, and interactions on Facebook to identify and target the most impressionable voters for influencing through ads that targeting those specific voters.
-But the problem was not just the ads on Facebook and in various other types of media.
-Cambridge Analytica also advised the Trump campaign on messaging in general and scripts for Trump speeches at campaign rallies.
+After analyzing the ads, the documentary explores the dark deeds of the “psychological data company,” Cambridge Analytica, which employed misleading propaganda campaigns that targeted people identified as “swing voters” through Facebook’s psychological profiling and who could be persuaded how to vote.
+Cambridge Analytica, which was hired by Brexit proponents in the U.K., Ted Cruz’s and Donald Trump’s campaigns in the U.S., and political parties in several other countries, used complex data tracking systems that compiled people’s likes, interests, and interactions on Facebook to identify and target the most impressionable voters for influencing through ads that targeted those specific voters.
+However, the problem was not just the ads on Facebook and in various other types of media.
+Cambridge Analytica also advised the Trump campaign on messaging in general and scripts for Trump’s speeches at his campaign rallies.

 Despite his representing Facebook before the U.S. Congress and the lawsuits against Facebook, Mark Zuckerberg denied knowledge or responsibility for any misused information.
 Similarly, the former head of Cambridge Analytica, Alexander Nix, testified in front of a committee of the British House of Commons, pretending innocence and dodging responsibility.
 In other words, when it comes to protecting our online identity, rich tech companies are leaving us on our own.

-All the information we post and share through social media can be targeted by third parties, some of whom have bad intentions or desire to manipulate us.
+All the information we post and share through social media can be targeted by third parties, some of whom have bad intentions.
 You might not be bothered by targeted ads occasionally, but are you comfortable with companies making a profit from a psychological profile of you they develop or buy from research firms?
 A profile shows where you go, who you befriend, traits in your personality type, and the things you love or hate on social media.
 After The Great Hack came out, the main protagonist, David Carroll, was visited by a journalist who showed him the profile David could not get from Cambridge Analytica.
-Mr. Carroll was shocked by all the information about him in the profile.
+Mr. Carroll was shocked by all the information about him he saw in his profile.

 So, what can you do to protect yourself and those around you from these types of social media intrusion?

-- Become aware of what actually happens with the online presence of you and other consumers.
+- Learn what actually happens with the online presence of you and other consumers.
 Promptly, research social media hacks and data breaches and immerse yourself in the new reality of the online world.
-(Read our blogs and investigate the links we provide for deeper research.)
+Read our blogs and investigate the linked resources we provide for deeper understanding.